Review - 'Lies and Weddings' by Kevin Kwan

 When I finish a book, there are two distinct feelings I can have.
 Either I'm happy to be done and excited to move on to something else, or I feel a sense of melancholy that I've reached the end of a magical journey and there's no more.
 And this book falls squarely in the latter.
 I could've easily gobbled up another 400 pages of this and it still wouldn't have been enough.

 What an epic and memorable tale Yangsze Choo has crafted.
-The story itself often speaks of foxes beguiling humans into falling in love with them, yet I can't help but feel as if it was the story that has cast a spell on me, and I was the one who was beguiled all along.
+The story itself often speaks of foxes beguiling humans into falling in love with them, yet I can't help but feel as if it were the story that has cast a spell on me, and I were the one who was beguiled all along.

 Readaroo Rating: 5 stars!